brianhou/YTA-ify/README.md

 YTA-ify
 =======

-Like YTAdventure?
+Like [YTAdventure](http://www.ytadventure.com/)?
 Don't want to watch just one video?
-This is the Chrome extension for you!
+This is the extension for you!

+If you open a YouTube video link by mistake, YTA-ify will help you automatically open it in YTAdventure.

-(Warning: currently cannot watch anything on YouTube.
-This will be fixed, promise.)
+Warning: This means that you can't watch anything on YouTube right now.
+This will be fixed.
+(Sorry.)